Skip to content

 • Broadcom — BCM87850/87854 retimer

 Why "Zero Link Flap" Matters for AI Training: In RDMA-based GPU clusters, even momentary link instability triggers Priority Flow Control (PFC) storms that can cascade across the entire fabric and stall training jobs.
 Credo's ZeroFlap AECs are endorsed by xAI's network engineering team for 100,000+ GPU clusters precisely because they eliminate soft link flaps.
-This isn't a spec sheet number — it's an operational reliability requirement.
+For a full explanation of RoCEv2 fabric configuration, see our InfiniBand vs Ethernet for AI clusters guide.

 Linear Pluggable Optics: The Near-Term Power Win